iuux/adrx-quicknotes/README.md

 - A category can't be named *Unspecified*, ignoring letter case.
 - A category can't be named the same as another category.
+- A category name must contain non-whitespace characters.
+- A category cannot be renamed to the same name as itself.
+Different letter casing is permitted.

 ### Creating or editing a note